 This is the same fixing method we use for attaching lean-to louvered roofs (with no rear posts) to façades along with patio awnings to facades that create much higher loads (stresses and strains) due to their cantilever effect.

-Where the ground surface is not solid including timber decking and grass a small concrete pad is required beneath each post, which depending on the ground surface will be between 400-500mm square x up to 250mm high (thick), with the post uprights attached to these concrete pads using the same resin bonded anchor method details above.
+Where the ground surface is not solid including timber decking and grass a small concrete pad is required beneath each post, which depending on the ground surface will typically be 400-500mm square x min 150mm high (thick), with the post uprights attached to these concrete pads using the same resin bonded anchor method details above.